 I realised that telepresence (allowing someone to drive a robot around over the internet in order to be more ‘present’ in a space that they are physically separated from) could be one of these uses, and with a little bit of new software I could allow owners of the few thousand Smartibots that were already out there to use them as basic telepresence robots.

-I hacked a couple of web-apps together, using PubNub to handle the communication of the driving commands, and letting users use whatever app they wanted for the actual video call (this meant that users at the robot end of the connection needed two devices, one to put on the robot which handled the video call and one running the web-app that worked as the relay for the controls).
+Put together a quick pair of web-apps (one for the ‘pilot’ and one for the robot), using PubNub to handle the communication of the driving commands, and letting users use whatever app they wanted for the actual video call (this meant that users at the robot end of the connection needed two devices, one to put on the robot which handled the video call and one running the web-app that worked as the relay for the controls).
 I published a writeup of how to get it all working and a video and it proved quite popular, suggesting that there might be an appetite for a better developed version of the idea.

 A product